maciejmikosik/quackery/main/doc/tutorial.md

 ### Junit

-Quackery does not provide native running mechanism.
-`org.quackery.Test` can be run by `org.quackery.QuackeryRunner` which implements `org.junit.runner.Runner`.
+You can run quackery tests using junit by using `QuackeryRunner`.

     @RunWith(QuackeryRunner.class)
     public class MyListTest {